nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ## Environment variables

 The configuration can also be done using environment variables.
-This feature is included in the connector since version `2.2.1`.
+This feature is included in the Connector since version `2.2.1`.

 ### Parsing rules

 1. Nested fields can be represented using a colon (`:`) as a separator.

     The `:` separator doesn't work with environment variable hierarchical keys on all platforms.
 The double underscore (`__`) is supported on all platforms (e.g. bash does not support the `:` separator but it supports `__` ).
-The connector will therefore convert `__` to `:` so you can use it on that systems.
+The Connector will therefore convert `__` to `:` so you can use it on that systems.
     {: .notice--warning}

 2. The parameter casing must be the same as the config file casing.